electron/osx-sign/README.md

 `err` - *Error*

+## Frequently Raised Issues

+If error persists with `A timestamp was expected but was not found.` or `The timestamp service is not available.`, please try code sign the application later.
+The intermittent nature of the failures is a networking issue in communicating with the timestamp server.

 ## Test

 As developer certificates are required for `codesign` in OS X, this module may not be tested via online build services.
 If you wish to test out this module, enter: